CDLUC3/mrt-admin-lambda/README.md

 - Add rspec tests as a test driver
 - Create a Dockerfile to package up the local ruby test environment.
   - Consider the creation of a mock database dump to be packaged for Docker.
+- Consider a Lambda layer for the MySQL dependencies
+- Consider deploying the Lambda code and the website assets to the same S3 bucket.